dave95b/Spawners/README.md

 pool.RetrieveManyFrom(poolables, poolIndex);
 pool.RetrieveManyFrom(poolables, poolIndex, count: 5);
 ```

+#### Selectors
+When Retrieve or RetrieveMany methods are invoked, used Pool is selected based on provided ISelector interface implementation.
+Currently, there are following Selectors available:
+- **Random** - selects Pools randomly
+- **Priority based** - Pools are selected based on given priorities.
+Pool with higher priority has higher chance of being chosen.
+- **Sequence** - Pools are selected in a sequential way with customizable step (i.e. every second or third Pool).

 ### Example
 It's time for some examples.
 Let's set up a simple Pool for Transform components.